wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 More than often, we wish to be able to send commands from another program to QEMU, such that the entire process can be automated without human intervention.

+One way of redirecting QEMU's input from the host terminal to another channel is to use a combination of `dup2()` system call and named pipe IPC.
+The `dup2()` system call redirects a file descriptor to another opened file structure.
+All other system calls that use the redirected file descriptor will then operate on the latter, instead of the former.
+Named pipe IPC is an inter-process communication mechanism that replies on Linux's file abstraction for passing information from one process to another.